Moemen-Gaballah/Simple-Secured-Authentication-API/README.md

 - [] Need the Forgot Password Notification be Queued and that through using auth queue not default one.
 - [] Need the Queueing be on Redis.
+- [] All config depend on Config not env direct.
 - [] Add Repository Pattern
 - [] Middleware to redirect if url doesn't have local(ar-en).
 - [] Use Eloquent ORM in all project.